 You can use buttermilk in place of plain milk for any mac and cheese recipe.
 If you're cooking boxed mac and cheese (which, let's face it, is sometimes just necessary), try using leftover buttermilk instead to make it special.

 Try buttercream frosting made with buttermilk and you may never go back to plain frosting.
-Try it on top of cupcakes or a buttermilk cake (here's one recipe).
+Try it on top of cupcakes or a buttermilk cake (here's a vanilla or chocolate frosting recipe and here's a recipe for a homemade buttermilk cream cheese frosting).

 Slaw is meant to be tangy anyway, so using buttermilk makes it creamy and tangy and just plain good.
 Try this recipe for a twist on the summer cookout favorite.